Qatar investigates 'invasive' search of women at Doha airport | DW | 28.10.2020

 Doha has invested heavily in social projects that include women's health and educational initiatives.
 Its state-funded broadcaster Al-Jazeera also stands up for women's rights.

-But in the conservative Muslim monarchy sex and childbirth out of wedlock are still punishable by jail terms.
+But in the conservative Muslim monarchy, sex and childbirth out of wedlock are still jailable offenses.
 The country has struggled to reassure critics that its promises on women's rights, labor relations and democracy are credible.

 kmm/rt (AFP,AP,dpa)